 We are fortunate to have the Cotswolds and the Chiltern Hills on our doorstep, but it can get a little stale riding the same routes week in, week out, yet there is some great cycling to be had in areas that lie just a little outside our usual club run striking distance.

-Every now and then, OCC is going to offer members and non-members alike, the option to head out from Oxford in a fleet of cars and ride some unfamiliar roads, enjoying fresh scenery and new challenges, so when the first mini-OCC Tour to the Welsh borders was muted in June, there was a swift and enthusiastic take-up!
+Every now and then, OCC offers members and non-members alike, the option to head out from Oxford in a fleet of cars and ride some unfamiliar roads, enjoying fresh scenery and new challenges, so when the first mini-OCC Tour to the Welsh borders was muted in June, there was a swift and enthusiastic take-up!

 Having decided on a route starting in the Royal Forest of Dean in Gloucestershire and taking us over the Wye River and into the Welsh hills, the majority of the group met in a lay-by outside Eynsham at 8am, before driving in convoy under clear skies past Burford and Cheltenham, though Paul Antony was ‘dropped’ just outside Gloucester, after his single passenger, Mark Howard, (somewhat inevitably) requested a toilet break.